 The primary reason was to confit an incredible Berkshire Boar Pork Belly (having just eaten some for dinner, I had to make my own) and I needed a truckload of the fat to do that just like you need a lot of duck fat when making duck confit.
 I did not want to buy manufactured lard.
 That thought made me a little ill.
-I had to render my own.
+Rendering pork fat on my own was the solution.

-This is how Vanja cut the fat.
+This is how Vanja cut the fat for rendering.
 We did one pan one night so I could learn how, and two pans the next night.
-I would do them all at once in my three heavy pans in the future.
-It took about an hour.
+I will do them all at once in my three heavy pans in the future.
+It took about an hour for rendering pork fat.